Summary

 Engage

-For this Engage Quick Draw activity, tell students that you are going to show them an image for 3 seconds.
+For this Engage Quick Draw activity, show students the Quick Draw Image for Parallel Lines.
+Tell students that you are going to show them the image for 3 seconds.
 During the 3 seconds, they are to observe the image so they can reproduce it after the three seconds are over.

 Show the students the image for 3 seconds.